 Prevention of a man’s yeast infection is not unlike preventing a woman’s yeast infection.
 To reduce your chances of developing and maintaining a yeast infection around the penis and scrotum, I highly recommend that you follow the following ten rules.
 You will notice that quite a few of the lifestyle recommendations (like avoiding tight clothing, certain sports, spa baths, etc) are based on the fact that a men’s genital yeast infection can thrive in an environment which is warm, dark and moist and is fed on sugars and yeast foods in the diet.
-Knowing this, think about increasing the air flow around the penis and scrotum, wear cotton and loose fitting garments and remove the food supply that yeast likes to feed on: sugar and yeast laden foods.
+Knowing this, think about increasing the airflow around the penis and scrotum, wear cotton and lose fitting garments and remove the food supply that yeast likes to feed on: sugar and yeast laden foods.

 - Avoid alcohol –especially if you are prone to a men’s yeast infection, you will need to keep right away from alcohol if you have it.
 This may well be your single and biggest obstacle, and a maintaining cause I have verified with countless men.

 - Follow the Candida Crusher Programadopt the correct diet and especially avoid sugars and yeasty foods like chocolate, cookies, breads, candy, etc. My book Candida Crusher contains a large amount of lifestyle and diet information.

 - Avoid antibiotics for any type of illness –Antibiotics are one of the biggest causes of yeast infections; avoid them as much as possible.
 And if you absolutely must take them, be sure you take a course of a probiotics to follow-up with.

 - Trim pubic hair –Keep the pubic hair very short and trimmed around the genital region because if your hair is too long it may increase body heat in that area and ensure that the moisture is kept close to the skin.
 Long and bushy pubic hair may ensure that you maintain an ideal breeding ground for a yeast infection.